 And his own destiny.

-S: Dee, thanks so much for joining me today!
-If you'd like to learn more about Dee and her books, please visit--
+S: Dee, thanks so much for joining me today.
+If you would like to learn more about Dee and her books, please visit--